Operation Mihailovic: Chetnik forces

 The command of the guerrilla detachments of the Yugoslav army in early December 1941 was located in the villages at the foot of Ravna Gora.
 The Ravna Gora Royal Guard, commanded by Lt.
 Nikola Kalabić and numbering about 500 Chetnik guerrillas at the time, was the supporting unit in the command area.
 Other Chetnik guerrillas were also in the command area.
 The other units were divided into smaller sections, such as the Ribnička Brigade under the command of Major Aleksandar Mišić and the Takovo Brigade under the command of Lieutenant Zvonimar Vučković, for easier penetration.
-The both brigades were composed of about 300 Chetnik guerrillas.
+These two brigades each had about 300 Chetnik guerrillas.
 The largest Chetnik unit at the time was the Cer Brigade, under the command of Captain First Class Dragoslav Račić, which was located to the south of Valjevo and whose numerical strength was around 1,200 Chetnik guerrillas at the time.
 The head of the British SOE military mission, Captain Duane "Bill" Hudson was also located at the Colonel Mihailović's headquarters.